Skip to content

 Pro version uses a different memory model under the hood, which gives you yet another 30-50% RAM usage reduction.

-Here is the results of running websocket-bench broadcast and connect benchmarks and measuring RAM used:
+Here is the results of running websocket-bench broadcast and connect benchmarks and measuring RAM used (from an earlier release):

 versionbroadcast 5kconnect 10kconnect 15k